 535 Fifth Avenue, Gaslamp Quarter

 The perch 350 feet above sea level means you’ll be dining at eye level with incoming planes—plus skyline and bay views.
-The restaurant is known for its five-star plates, but you can enjoy the same flavors and creations for less during their Sunday–Thursday cocktail hour, when they serve up truffle mac ’n’ cheese and drinks like a tea-infused gin cocktail.
+The restaurant is known for its five-star plates of prime beef selections and seafood, but you should definitely order the truffle mac ’n’ cheese to start.

 2550 Fifth Avenue, Bankers Hill